Waterford Heritage Days

 In 2014, the organization of the event was taken over by the Fort LeBeouf Historical Society and Rick Goodnow was appointed chairman.
 When he was unable to fulfill his obligation, Kathy Williams assumed the chairmanship of the event.
 In 2018, it was discovered that the name Heritage Days was not, in fact, owned by the previous organizers so the chairman, Kathy Williams, made the decision to change the name once more to Waterford Heritage Days.

 Kathy Williams stepped down from the chairmanship in 2019 due to other responsibilities, and another group stepped up.
 Still under the historical society, the chairmanship was shared 3 ways: Kelly Seblink, Lauren Baciulis, and Cindy Kreider.
 In 2020, due to COVID-19, the festival was cancelled.
 It was the first time since its inception that the event did not take place.
-But it is back this year and will be organized by the historical society under the leadership of Cindy Kreider.
+But it held once again in 2021 and was organized by the historical society under the leadership of Cindy Kreider.
 No matter its name, it will always celebrate our town’s heritage.
+This year will be no different and will continue to be organized by the hard-working group of people at the Fort LeBoeuf Historical Society.

 The vendor forms may be found on the www.waterforddays.com web site!